zomboh/point/README.md

 Try online at: https://point.zombotronik.workers.dev

-## Features
-- The usual mouse controls to navigate the map.
-- Click on a POI, get a popup with some info.

 ## How to install
 This is a regular node project.
 It was developed on the latest versions of node (v25.2.1) and npm (11.6.2).
 Make sure you have an up-to-date environment and simply run `npm install`.